IncentiveArchitect/refusal-vectors-and-cognitive-hacking/README.md

 > **STATUS: PROTOTYPE / EXPERIMENTAL**
 >
 > This repository contains preliminary mechanistic interpretability experiments.
 The implementation utilizes AI-scaffolded code for vector discovery and has not yet been subjected to formal verification or cross-validation.
 Quantitative metrics (e.g., refusal rates) are generated via an automated evaluation pipeline and should be interpreted as illustrative of behavioral shifts rather than final scientific benchmarks.
-The primary value of this repo lies in the identification of qualitative failure modes (e.g., the 'Manic Positivity' mode).
+The primary value of this repo lies in the identification of qualitative failure modes (e.g., the manic positivity mode).

 # Refusal Vectors across Qwen1.5-1.8B-Chat and Llama-3-8B-Instruct, with a Cognitive Hacking Study in Qwen1.5-1.8B-Chat